edman/audie/README.md

 }

 class CoffeeMaker {
-  // Diversion will know to use this constructor.
+  // Audie will know to use this constructor.
   @inject
   CoffeeMaker(this.pump);
   final Pump pump;